SAP-samples/low-code-applications/exercises/rap/exercises/ex2/README.md

       - Name: **`ZONLINESHOP_###`**
       - Description: _**`Persistence for online shop`**_

-   4. Select a transport request, and click **Finish** to create the database table.
+   4. Select your transport request, and click **Finish** to create the database table.

    5. Replace the default code with the code snippet provided below and replace all occurences of the placeholder **`###`** with your group ID using the **Replace All** function (**Ctrl+F**).